 Community Information Sessions

-New Hope will hold four community information sessions to answer questions from local residents and other stakeholders about the revised Project and the EIS.
+New Hope held four community information sessions in February 2014 to answer questions from local residents and other stakeholders about the revised Project and the EIS.

-These sessions will be held in Jondaryan, Goombungee, Acland and Oakey in February.
+The sessions were held in Jondaryan, Goombungee, Acland and Oakey.